pchudzik/blog.pchudzik.com/content/post/2017/batch-processing.md

 ## Hibernate

-If you are using hibernate anyway and don't mind polluting your code with filthy implementation details (;)) you can take advantage of [ScrollableResult](http://docs.jboss.org/hibernate/orm/5.2/javadocs/org/hibernate/ScrollableResults.html) which allows to do exactly the same we did in plain JPA.
+If you are using Hibernate anyway and don't mind polluting your code with filthy implementation details (;)) you can take advantage of [ScrollableResult](http://docs.jboss.org/hibernate/orm/5.2/javadocs/org/hibernate/ScrollableResults.html) which allows to do exactly the same we did in plain JPA.